 RISE Fire Research is an approved research institution by the Research Council of Norway and participates in a number of research projects financed by the EU or the Research Council of Norway.
-Ongoing larger projects are BattMarine, SH2IFT, LASH FIRE and FIRENWOOD.
+Ongoing larger projects are BattMarine, SH2IFT, LASH FIRE, FIRENWOOD and BRAVENT.
 In 2018, we were granted funding from the Research Council of Norway to establish the research center FRIC - Fire Research and Innovation Centre.
 In accordance with a research agreement, the Norwegian Directorate for Civil Protection annually funds research projects on different topics, many of them are co-funded by the Norwegian Building Authority.

 We can also assist with knowledge-based fire-related assessments in many different fields and industries, for example in connection with assessment of fire risk and relevant preventive and emergency preparedness measures, and in connection with product development.

 Many of the projects we perform are confidential and cannot be published publicly.
 Some examples of open research projects that have been carried out in recent years are:

 - BRAVENT - Fire and smoke spread in ventilation ducts

 - Fire safety and alternative energy carriers